In this section

 Qualified applicants are graduates of an Accreditation Council for Pharmacy Education (ACPE) accredited pharmacy program, completed an American Society of Health-System Pharmacists (ASHP) accredited PGY-1 pharmacy residency and are eligible for licensure to practice pharmacy in the state of Wisconsin.
 Licensure is to be obtained by September 1st and no later than November 1.
 The residency begins on July 1 and ends one year later on June 30.

 The resident is required to staff every third weekend as well as approximately two weekdays per month (50-60 staffing days per year).
 Staffing locations will include central pharmacy, total parenteral nutrition pharmacist, medication reconciliation and decentralized teams which will provide the resident with the opportunity to attend multidisciplinary rounds.
 As the PGY-2 resident establishes independent practice in the intensive care units, he/she may staff in the intensive care area for which they have demonstrated competency.

 In addition to clinical rotations, the pharmacy resident is expected to complete various projects, including but not limited to:

 - Present a poster at the American Society of Health-System Pharmacists (ASHP) Mid-year meeting.

-- Present research project at the Great Lakes Pharmacy Residency Conference or equivalent conference.
+- Present research project at the Pediatric Pharmacy Advocacy Group Annual Meeting or equivalent conference.

 - Present at least 3 one-hour presentations to pharmacy personnel.